 Overdue items and money owed

-If we have your email address you will get an emailed reminder three (3) days before items are due back.
+If we have your email address, we will send an emailed reminder three (3) days before items are due back.
 You may also choose to use Library Elf or other third party services to be reminded before items become overdue.

-If your items are overdue you will be contacted by email or letter seven (7) days after your items were due and again by letter at 21 days if the items have not been returned or you have money owing.
+If your items are overdue you will be sent an email or letter seven (7) days after your items were due, and again by letter at 21 days if the items have not been returned or you have money owing.

 When items are 28 days overdue, a block will be put on your library card and you will no longer be able to borrow until the items are returned or paid for.

 Overdue fines or money owing must be paid within 28 days before you can use your card again.

 An invoice will be sent for any fines, charges, or outstanding items (plus processing fee) which are 48 days overdue.
 If the invoice is not paid by the due date, you may then be referred to a debt collection agency.
 In these instances a debt recovery fee will be added to your account.
 Please refer to Charges for more information.

 While libraries are closed items in those collections are not available to be borrowed.

 Holds placed on items held at closed libraries will be delivered to you when the item becomes available.